-The Tyalgum Festival of Classical Music is a world renowned event that is being held at the Tyalgum Village since it began in 1991.
+The Tyalgum Festival of Classical Music is a world-renowned event.
+It is being held at the Tyalgum Village since it began in 1991.
 Many artists have ranked the 1908 Tyalgum Hall alongside some of the best concert venues in the world.
 Wonderful music combined with a magnificent, picturesque view of the Tweed Valley, makes this annual festival a unique and breathtaking experience.

 Saturday afternoon concert